• Home

 • a holistic understanding of the human person and community with a breadth of exposure to real-life experiences and skills essential to the ministry of spiritual direction.

-• a grounded research project.
+• a practice-based project.

 The intake of students takes carefully selected participants who feel called to deepen their understanding of spiritual guidance and to further their spiritual growth.
 We expect that applicants will have some experience in giving and receiving spiritual guidance, and will have the maturity and life experience necessary to this ministry.
 We assume graduates will practice in a variety of ministry contexts.